 Use a service contract for field office utility work.
 Notify the Division of Accounting when starting, transferring, or terminating utility services.
-Complete and mail Form FA-2134, “Utility Service Request,” to the Division of Accounting.
+Complete and mail Form FA-2134, “Utility Account Action Request,” to the Division of Accounting.
 Keep a copy in the project files under Category 4, “Service Contracts.”
 The form and instructions are available on the Division of Accounting onramp website and on Caltrans’ Electronic Forms System website at:

 For more information, contact the district Construction office.
 If the field office location is so isolated that electricity is not available, the Division of Equipment can supply skid-mounted generators to supply electrical power for office trailers.

 Resident engineers and staff are responsible for the proper care and operation of assigned equipment.
 District Construction must have an inventory process to address equipment assignments and to track moves between offices.
 Complete an inventory no less than once a year, and reconcile all discrepancies.

 Resident engineers must maintain current information on equipment assigned to them and must properly document the disposal or movement of equipment.
 Report new equipment purchases to the district property controller.
 Also contact the district property controller for questions about what to include as inventory equipment.

 When a member of the resident engineer’s staff is not present, always keep the field office locked.
 Commercial security systems may be warranted for a field office.
 You can use funds from Department-furnished materials to obtain a security system, or a security system may be included in the rental cost for commercial office space.
 For details, contact the district office.